spencercarnage/personal/src/content/blog/updating-1000-react-components-with-jscodeshift.md

 - take the values from the "look up" objects and map them to two JSON files, `tw-classes-map.json` and `tw-colors-map.json`

+In this code, the term "AST" is being used in a number of places.
+"AST" is an abbreviation for "abstract syntax tree".
+[Wikipedia defines an abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) as a "data structure used in computer science to represent the structure of a program or code snippet." jscodeshift turns the config files into JavaScript objects that represent the code in those files, complete with methods that allowed me to modify the contents.
+This is how a codemod work, by turning your JavaScript into JavaScript that you can use to rewrite your JavaScript.
+[AST Explorer](https://astexplorer.net) is a great tool for playing around with ASTs and codemods.

-`tw-colors-map.json` allowed me to spot check that `primary-main` was correctly mapped to `red-500`. `tw-classes-map.json` has the actual Tailwind generated classes that we want to migrate in the code base.
+The creation of `tw-colors-map.json` allowed me to easily spot check that `primary-main` was correctly mapped to `red-500`. `tw-classes-map.json` has the actual Tailwind generated classes that we want to migrate in the code base.

 ```js
 // tw-colors-map.json